Minnesota Interoperable Electronic Health Record Requirements

 A Practical Guide to Understanding HIE (PDF)

-- Minnesota Health Information Technology Toolkits include a variety of resources such as tools, webinars and reference documents to help providers plan and make the right choices for their agency to achieve success in today’s health care environment.
+- Minnesota e-Health Fact Sheets and Guides include a variety of resources such as tools, webinars and reference documents to help providers plan and make the right choices for their agency to achieve success in today’s health care environment.
 The tools focus on e-health functionality, people, policy, and processes for success in a specific health care setting including local public health, social services, long-term and post-acute care, and behavioral health.

 - The Office of Rural Health and Primary Care at the Minnesota Department of Health occasionally administers grants or loan programs to support the implementation or support of interoperable EHR systems.